- Guided tour

 Utah Beach & Omaha Beach Sectors

 Starting at a convenient hour, this tour is designed to allow you to have breakfast in your hotel before meeting your guide at the tour departure point in the centre of Bayeux.
-Once onboard, you will be transported in a modern air conditioned van to visit the key sites in the US Utah & Omaha sectors.
+Once onboard, you will be transported in a modern air conditioned van/ bus to visit the key sites in the US Omaha & Utah sectors.
 You will have lasting memories of your visit including, walking the grounds of the beautiful Normandy American Cemetery.

 Main sites we visit